McMahon Line: India–China boundary dispute

-When India and Pakistan became independent in 1947 through the partition of India, all the territories that had been part of British India were transferred to the two new countries.
+When India and became independent in 1947.
 The prevailing boundaries of British India were inherited.
 Maps of the period showed the McMahon Line as the boundary of India in the northeast.

 In October 1947, the Tibetan government wrote a note to the Government of India asking for a "return" of the territories that the British had allegedly occupied from Tibet.
 Among these were listed "Sayul [Zayul] and Walong and in direction of Pemakoe, Lonag, Lopa, Mon, Bhutan, Sikkim, Darjeeling and others on this side of river Ganges".
 Similar claims were apparently made against China as well.
 The Indian government did not take the claims seriously and asked instead to be treated on par with the former British Indian government.
 After a few months, the Tibetans agreed to the proposal.

-In Beijing, the Communist Party came to power in 1949 and declared its intention to "liberate" Tibet.
+In Beijing, the Communist Party came to power in 1949 and declared its intention to liberate Tibet.
 India objected at first, but eventually acquiesced to Chinese claims over Tibet and recognised China as the suzerain power.

-In the 1950s, when India-China relations were cordial and the boundary dispute quiet, the Indian government under Prime Minister Jawaharlal Nehru promoted the slogan Hindi-Chini bhai-bhai.
-(Indians and Chinese are brothers).
+In the 1950s, when India-China relations were cordial and the boundary dispute quiet, the Indian government under Prime Minister Jawaharlal Nehru promoted the slogan Hindi-Chini bhai-bhai (Indians and Chinese are brothers).
 Nehru maintained his 1950 statement that he would not accept negotiations if China brought the boundary dispute up, hoping that "China would accept the fait accompli.
 In 1954, India renamed the disputed area the North East Frontier Agency (NEFA).

 India acknowledged that Tibet was a part of China and gave up its extraterritorial rights in Tibet inherited from the British in a treaty concluded in April 1954.
 Nehru later claimed that because China did not bring up the border issue at the 1954 conference, the issue was settled.
 But the only border India had delineated before the conference was the McMahon Line.
 Several months after the conference, Nehru ordered maps of India published that showed expansive Indian territorial claims as definite boundaries, notably in Aksai Chin.
 In the NEFA sector, the new maps gave the hill crest as the boundary, although in some places this line is slightly north of the McMahon Line.